 In the table of contents, you will see all the parts of the complete Programme Manual.
 The parts indicated with the mention "drafting ongoing" in red are still being drafted by the Joint Secretariat.
-They will be available in the coming weeks.

 The elements established in the Programme Manual are binding and constitute the rules of the Programme.
-These elements are based on the applicable European regulations and approved by the Monitoring Committee of Interreg Euro-MED.
+These elements are based on the applicable European regulations and approved by the Monitoring Committee of Interreg Euro-MED Programme.

-The Manual is addressed to the stakeholders involved in the different phases of a project: potential applicants, applicants, lead partners and partners of a project, but also controllers and possible associated partners.
+The Manual is addressed to the stakeholders involved in the different phases of a project: potential applicants, applicants, lead partners, partners, associated partners of a project, but also controllers.